-If they're trying to cut body fat, this will help them understand that the No. 1 step is to eliminate wheat, even before sugars.
-In fact, given the choice of two slices of whole wheat bread or a Milky Way bar, I'd take the Milky Way bar.
+If they're trying to cut body fat, this will help them understand that the Number one step is to eliminate wheat, even before sugars.
+In fact, given the choice of two slices of whole-wheat bread or a Milky Way bar, I'd take the Milky Way bar.
 I'd rather they choose neither, but the wheat is worse.
 That's not what we're being told, of course.
 Wheat is the most flagrant trigger of visceral fat, and removing wheat is the most effective path to remove [visceral fat].
-Any guy trying to get cut for a competition will find that eliminating wheat and carbohydrate reduction are the most effective way to cut fat.
+Any guy trying to get cut for a competition will find that eliminating wheat and reducing carbohydrates are the most effective ways to cut fat.

 So a wheat belly ain't a 6-pack, is what you're saying?
-Since you are a cardiologist, can you offer some heart health tips for guys age 20 to 35 - tips that might pay them dividends when they're 40 or 50?
+Since you are a cardiologist, can you offer some heart-health tips for guys ages 20 to 35—tips that might pay them dividends when they're 40 or 50?

 Everyone is focused on reducing total cholesterol, which is the wrong way to think about preventing heart disease.
 What matters the most is following strategies that reduce the expression of the small LDL particle.
 We can't do anything about the genetically programmed part of it, but we can do a whole bunch about the carbohydrate-triggered form of LDL.
 So I would suggest that cutting out wheat and reducing carbohydrates is a huge first step in cutting heart-disease risk.

-Another very important thing is normalizing blood levels of vitamin D. What I do is use gel cap forms to try to achieve a 25-hydroxy vitamin D blood level of between 50-to-70 nanograms per milliliter.
-Do that, and muscle performance improves, coordination improves, mental clarity improves, mood improves and winter blues go away.
+Another very important thing is normalizing blood levels of vitamin D. What I do is use gel cap forms to try to achieve a 25-hydroxy vitamin D blood level of between 50-70 nanograms per milliliter.
+Do that, and muscle performance improves, coordination improves, mental clarity improves, mood improves, and winter blues go away.